Studies

 Wave-line writing or coloring shares features with these structured activities: predictable motor flow, minimal cognitive demand, and visual rhythm—making it a plausible tool for emotional soothing and engagement.

-There is credible evidence that structured art activities—including coloring and drawing—offer psychological and emotional benefits for older adults with Alzheimer’s or dementia.
-For elderly individuals, particularly those with memory or communication challenges, engaging with a simple, rhythmic activity like wave-line coloring may help improve mood, reduce anxiety, and support well‑being.
+“Research suggests that structured art activities—including coloring and drawing—can provide meaningful psychological and emotional engagement for older adults.
+For individuals with memory or communication challenges, activities like wave-line coloring may encourage relaxation, focus, and a sense of enjoyment.”

 The curved, undulating motion may engage sensorimotor brain circuits involved in regulation, emotion, and mindfulness—aligning with the expressive therapies continuum and trauma-informed art therapy models wmpllc.org+2PubMed+2EBSCO+2Teen Vogue+1Reddit+1en.wikipedia.org